zhenrong-wang/hpc-now/README.md

 - `vault`        Check the sensitive information of the current cluster.
 - `graph`        Display the cluster map including all the nodes and status.
 - `viewlog`      View the operation log of the current cluster.
+- `status`       Check the status of SLURM service running in the cluster.

 ### **Cluster Operation**